List of soul foods and dishes: Regional soul food

 Authentic Gullah Hoppin' John - Hoppin' John is a traditional New Year's dish that originated among Gullah people in the lowcountry.

 These are more specific regional soul food dishes.
 This includes dishes like jambalaya, gumbo, red rice and beans and other foods of the Creole subgroup of the Black American ethnic group.
 It also includes the dishes of the Gullah Geeche sub group of the Black American peoples.
-See Louisiana Creole cuisine and Gullah Geeche cuisine.

 Chicken and waffles became a common soul food item in Black communities in Maryland and in Harlem, New York.
 During the blues and jazz era, musicians and singers ate at soul food restaurants located inside black-owned night clubs and cooks prepared chicken and waffles for their customers.